MaximeRobeyns/agnfinder/docs/source/inference.rst

-As above, our objective is to find some :math:`\theta \in \Theta` such that :math:`p_{\theta}(y \vert x) \approx p^{*}(y \vert x)`, and this can be acheived by maximising the (log) marginal likelihood of the :math:`N` training observations under our model:
+As above, our objective is to find some :math:`\theta \in \Theta` such that :math:`p_{\theta}(y \vert x) \approx p^{*}(y \vert x)`, and this can be acheived by maximising the (log) marginal likelihood of the :math:`N` iid. training observations under our model:

 .. math::
    :label: LVMObjective